How to watch, stream the 2021 Oscar best picture nominees

 "The Father"

-At 83 years young, this film's star, Sir Anthony Hopkins, is the oldest best actor nominee in the history of the Awards.
+At 83 years young, this film's star, Sir Anthony Hopkins, is the oldest best actor winner in the history of the Awards.

 Hopkins stars as a man struggling as he slips into dementia and Olivia Colman portrays his daughter.
-Colman is nominated for best supporting actress.
+Colman was nominated for best supporting actress.

 "The Father" can be rented on Amazon Prime